lamtonylam/koulu/content/authors/admin – kopio (10) – kopio Sofia/_index.md

 superuser: false

 # Role/position
-role: Riittävän hyvä opettaja
+role:

 # Short bio (displayed in user profile at end of posts)
-bio: Riittävän hyvä opettaja
+bio:

 interests:
-- "Käsityönopettaja Veromäessä vuodesta 2008.
-Taonta ja ompelu ovat mun lempitekniikat.
-Pidän oikeasti työstäni ja teistä oppilaista myös."
+- "Sometimes you just gotta macarena through the anxiety 😎"